 Whatever your preference, MonetizeMore is committed to empowering your strategy.
-Here we bring you ultimate list of yield optimization for publishers.
+Here we bring you the ultimate list of yield optimization for publishers.

-We base our tips on real, time-tested, ad operations experience and lay out the best techniques for optimizing and managing your remnant ad inventory.
+We base our tips on real, time-tested, ad operations experience, and lay out the best techniques for optimizing and managing your remnant ad inventory.

 Basic yield optimization for beginners

 1) Build a site layout that’s in season

 Consider some site redesign depending on the celebration or season.
 If it’s St. Patrick’s Day, why not change the theme to green or something related?
 When the site is fun, and in season, user engagement is likely to improve.

 Also, check out metrics that relate to your user-experience (i.e., bounce rates, top exit pages, average time on site).
 Keeping users engaged is key to monetization.

 2) Master acronyms & numbers